Women’s Retreat: Shibari & Wilderness

 Trip Details

-Join a community of women for a special week spent in the golden deserts reflecting, hiking, and learning the ancient art of Shibari.
+Join a community of women for a special week spent in the iconic peaks of Grand Teton and learning the ancient art of Shibari.

-• Round trip transpo from Salt Lake City
+Round trip transpo from Jackson Hole Airport (JAC)

 All meals, snacks, and post-hike fizzy drinks